unknower/require-js-with-template/README.md

 require-js-with-template
 ========================

-An environment for using require.js with jst, unofficially forked from [https://github.com/requirejs/example-multipage-shim](https://github.com/requirejs/example-multipage-shim)
+An environment for using require.js with jst, unofficially forked from [https://github.com/requirejs/example-multipage-shim](https://github.com/requirejs/example-multipage-shim) This only modified the "page1" part of the original project.

 ## How to run